cchitsiang/awesome-stars/topics.md

 ## hacktoberfest

+- [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [dimatill/graphql-shield](https://github.com/dimatill/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'